ulrichb/ImplicitNullability/README.md

 * "Implicit CanBeNull parameter has an explicit NotNull annotation" (`NotNullOnImplicitCanBeNull`)

 For more information about these warnings (and their motivation) see their description in the ReSharper *Code Inspection | Inspection Severity* options page.

-## Configuration

-Implicit nullability can be enabled/disabled for specific syntax elements in the *Code Inspection | Implicit Nullability* options page.
-This can also be set per project by manually adding a [`csproj.DotSettings` next to the `csproj` file](https://blog.jetbrains.com/dotnet/2012/01/18/per-project-settings-or-how-to-have-different-naming-styles-for-my-test-project/).

-:warning: After changing these settings, [cleaning the solution cache](https://www.jetbrains.com/resharper/help/Configuring_Caches_Location.html#dynaProc1) is necessary to update already analyzed code.